SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/escalations.md

     * **E-mail to task owners** - sends a reminder to task owners that the due date has passed
     * **Archive the workspace** - archives the workspace and automatically closes the associated task
     * **Restrict site access** - limits access to workspace files and folders
-    * **Restrict Copilot content discoverability** - restrict site's content from appearing in Microsoft 365 Copilot, SharePoint agents, and organization-wide search results
+    * **Restrict Copilot content discoverability** - restrict the site's content from appearing in Microsoft 365 Copilot, SharePoint agents, and organization-wide search results
     * Click the **Save Escalation (6)** button to save your preferences
-* You can set up more than one escalation for a template, by clicking the **Add Escalation** button and repeating this process again
+* You can set up more than one escalation for a template by clicking the **Add Escalation** button and repeating this process again
   * This helps ensure multiple escalation measures within a policy.
 For example, email task owners after 5 work days, include managers after 10, and archive the workspace after 20.
 * Use the **delete (7)** icon to remove an escalation if you change your mind
 * Use the **edit (8)** icon to make any changes
-  * An Escalation can be edited only when a Workspace Review with that escalation is not active, if a workspace review is active, the escalation cannot be edited
+  * An Escalation can be edited only when a Workspace Review with that escalation is not active.
+If a workspace review is active, the escalation cannot be edited
 * Click **Save (9)** once you are done to store your template

 ![Escalations - Template - Create New](../../../static/img/escalations-template-new.png)